trek-view/basecamp/_posts/2019-09-20-360-degree-view-water-tours.md

 I can supply the waterproof 360-degree camera kit.
 You just need to supply the effort and mode of transport.

-If you have a great place on the water you want to capture a virtual tour of for others to enjoy, please [apply to the Trek View camera loan program today](/loan) -- I have Trek Packs ready for Trekkers.
+If you have a great place on the water you want to capture a 360 map of for others to enjoy, please [apply to the Trek View camera loan program today](/loan) -- I have Trek Packs ready for Trekkers.